phlppnhllngr/phlppnhllngr.github.io/content/java/Maven.md

   - <https://vladmihalcea.com/maven-gradle-hibernate-enhance-plugin/>
 - **install**
 - **jar**
+  - *provides the capability to build and sign JARs.
+But it just compiles the java files under src/main/java and src/main/resources/.
+It doesn't include the dependencies JAR files.*
   - <https://maven.apache.org/plugins/maven-jar-plugin/>
+  - jar vs assembly vs shade: <https://stackoverflow.com/a/43444019/7437541>
 - **jaxws**
   - *reads a WSDL and generates all the required artifacts for web service development, deployment, and invocation*
   - <https://www.mojohaus.org/jaxws-maven-plugin>